someone120/quarkmc/README_en.md

 [Chinese](README.md)

-This is a websocket server for Minecraft Bedrock Edition.You can use the API from the Quark.
+Quark is a websocket server for Minecraft Bedrock Edition.You can use the API from the Quark.

 ## Install